Biotech Area

 Preclinical research in food, bioactive ingredients and nutraceuticals

+We have a team with extensive scientific experience in developing and applying preclinical models in rodents and zebrafish.
 We have systems for cognitive, behavioural, metabolic and biometric analysis which we integrate with omic analysis for direct or holistic evaluation of the impact of nutritional and pharmacological interventions on health.

 We conduct in vitro studies in cell cultures, ex-vivo systems and organoids for product screening, assessment of biological efficacy and description of molecular mechanisms.
+We carry out digestibility, bioaccessibility and bioavailability studies using in vitro and in vivo systems, including the fermentation of human gastrointestinal microbiota.

 Preclinical in vitro and in vivo research (rodents) services: